VEZY/PlantBiophysics.jl/README.md

   - [ ] Make a new `submodels` function for each model that list all models that are used by a model.
 It can be nothing, an abstract model (e.g. `AbstractAModel`), a concrete model (e.g. `Fvcb`) or any combinations of models (e.g. photosynthesis + stomatal conductance).
   - [ ] Make a function to build a tree of models based on the `submodels` outputs.
 - [ ] Remove checks on the models when calling the processes functions, and move it to the construction of the group of models and/or to the user with a check function.
+- [ ] For the computation of MTG + Weather, give an option on which way the computation is done: compute one time-step for each node, and then the second..., or compute all time-steps for each node at once.
+The latter avoids visiting the tree n times, so it should be the default.
+But sometimes models need the result of other nodes before continuing, so the former is necessary.
+Add the option with a type so we use dispatch, e.g.: `TimeStepFirst` and `NodeFirst`.

 ## Contributing